celo-org/docs/docs/validator-guide/node-upgrades.md

 ---
-title: Upgrading a Node
+title: Upgrade a Celo Node
+description: How to upgrade to the newest available version of a Celo node.
 ---

-When a new version of the Celo node is available, you can follow this guide to upgrade.
+# Upgrade a Node

+How to upgrade to the newest available version of a Celo node.

+___

 ## Recent Releases